 - Medicines for ear disorders.

-Listed below a number of the most common medicines used to treat ear disorders.
+Listed below are a number of the most common medicines used to treat ear disorders.

 |Corticosteroids||Antibiotic & Antibacterial Ear Drops||Decongestants|